Duhamel and Radford win fifth consecutive National title

 - Published: January 24, 2016

 Meagan Duhamel and Eric Radford won their fifth consecutive national title at the 2016 Canadian Figure Skating Championships on Saturday.
-Julianne Séguin and Charlie Bilodeau won silver, while Lubov Ilyushechkina and Dylan Moscovitch took bronze.
+Julianne Séguin and Charlie Bilodeau won silver, while Liubov Ilyushechkina and Dylan Moscovitch took bronze.

 Duhamel and Radford say they’re back after a commanding free skate that helped dash memories of their mistake-ridden short program.
 They earned 148.72 points to complete the competition with a combined score of 221.75.
 The 2015 World champions landed side-by-side triple Lutzes (with a hand touch by Radford), a throw quadruple Salchow and throw triple Lutz in their “Adele” program.

 “This was a U-turn from the short to the long and we need to continue on in this direction,” Radford said.

 The pair proceeded Séguin and Bilodeau who garnered 141.67 points and a standing ovation with their clean skate.
 Duhamel credits her competitors’ scores for motivating her.

 “They put out big numbers and we had to do our job,” Duhamel said.
 “We couldn’t melt down.
 We couldn’t have a performance like the [previous day].
 We knew that getting into our starting position.
 It felt like the old days at Canadians with Moore-Towers and Moscovitch skating perfectly before us and that’s a step in the right direction for us.”